curt-lab/Capstone-Assignment-20.1/README.md

 but also could be viewed as a classification problem where each class is one of the ratings (1-9, with 9 being best quality).
 So, in my preliminary modeling I started with a simple degree 1 linear regression model and then a degree 2 model.
 I also was curious to see what the models would reveal as to the most influential (best) features for modeling using GridSearchCV and SFS (Sequential Feature Selection).
-It turned out
+It turned out that there were 7 of 11 features that provided the best -MSE score for the degree 1 model.
+For the degree 2 model there were only 4 features that provided the best -MSE score and only 3 of those are physical properties (one feature being the square of a physical property).
+The two -MSE scores were nearly the same.
+So potentially I could have a model that is reasonably good with only 4 of 11 physical properties of the wine.
+That could be useful for extending the model to other red wines beyond this dataset.
+I also, intend to do more testing with the linear regression models to see how they perform with L1 and L2 regularization models.

+I also did some initial exploration of how a classification model would perform on the same dataset.
+Just to get started I tried a decision tree and a logistic regression model just using default pararmeters.
+The results were great, with only 59% and 57% accuracy.
+Which is better than a wild guess (1 out of 9, or 11%), but I will do deeper exploration of this by GridSearch over a range of hyperparameters.

+CONCLUSIONS: